OCTRON-tracking/OCTRON-docs/docs/annotating.md

     !!! warning "Always use the same label names"
         Make sure to be consistent when naming labels across videos (e.g. if you start with 'stone', don't use 'rock' later).
 If the names are not identical then OCTRON will assume that you're annotating different objects and treat them as such.

+    ??? question "Is it better to annotate a lot of frames in a few videos, or a few frames in a lot of videos?"
+        You do need a decent number of annotated frames in each video (see question about number of annotated frames above), but once you have that it is better to annotate more videos, as opposed to more frames per video.
+This will give better results because additional videos will add diversity and variability to the data used for training.

     ??? tip "Re-opening a previously annotated video" In the [*Existing data*](create-project.md/#existing-data) section in the **Manage project** tab, you can double-click any of the listed videos to re-open one with all its associated layers and annotations.